Mingming17/K-Means-Clustering/README.md

-# K-Means-Clustering for customer segamentation
+# K-Means-Clustering for customer segmentation
 Using pyspark